Graduate FAQ

 Are there additional materials necessary for admission to the concentration in creative writing?

 Yes.
-You should follow the instructions listed on the admissions section of the English Department website.
+You should follow the special instructions for submitting a Creative Writing Portfolio as explained on the graduate admissions webpage of the English Department website.

 Where can I find information about the costs of tuition, fees, etc?